rmcminds/merdemicrobes/_posts/2023-07-14-big-guys-shout-merde-louder.md

 Let me know if you have any thoughts on the paper!

-Update 2024-07-09: We finally got our paper accepted and published at the Proceedings of the Royal Society B ([ProcB](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2024.0535).
+Update 2024-07-09: We finally got our paper accepted and published at the Proceedings of the Royal Society B ([ProcB](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2024.0535)).
 I'm very happy to finally have published a paper that can be cited as McMinds *et al*.
 And in a pretty good journal, too!
-(Not that we *should* be focusing on such things...
+(Not that we *should* be focusing on such things...)